vegarsti/samordna/README.md

 ![Screenshot of the original files.](http://i.imgur.com/5NVaupi.png) The middle column are the scores for the FT quota, and the rightmost column contains the scores for the ordinary quota.

 As we can see, the columns we want are not placed equally.
 What's more, the number of columns differs for some universities.
+Thus, we will have to specify, for each university, the location of each column.

 ###Usage
 Running `make` will create a directory `processed` with two subdirectories, `first` and `ordinary`, containing a `.csv` file for every university with that quota, and also a file `all.csv` containing the data from all universities.